flutter/website/getting-started.md

  - Check that `adb` lists your device with `adb devices -l`.

-## Setting up your iOS device or simulator
-- Simulator:
-  - Open the `Simulator.app` via `Spotlight`
-  - Select the device type you want to you test your application on `Hardware -> Device` (make sure to select a simulator that is at least iPhone 5 or above)
-- Device:
-  - Connect your iOS device via USB
-- Make sure you can see your connected device via `flutter list`

-## Running a Flutter application
+## Running a Flutter application on Android

-You can use the `flutter start` command to run Flutter apps on your devices.
+You can use the `flutter start` command to run your Flutter app on your device or simulator.
+For best results, ensure you have only one device or simulator connected.

 First, change directories to the root of your app (the same directory that contains the `pubspec.yaml` file for your project).